 Photo By: RoseAnna Schick

-Maribeth has spent over 25+ years training, in a variety of dance styles including breaking, hip hop, house, vogue, waacking, dancehall and afrobeat.
-They began their dance training at the age of 8, with Filipino folk dance organization, Magadaragat Inc. From 2006 - 2013, they were a member of Define Movement, one of Winnipeg's premiere Hip Hop dance crews.
+A street-style dancer for over 25 years, Maribeth's training background includes breaking, hip hop, house, vogue, waacking, dancehall and afrobeat.
+They began their dance training at the age of 8, with Filipino folk dance organisation, Magdaragat Inc. From 2006 - 2013, they were a member of Define Movement, one of Winnipeg's premiere Hip Hop dance crews.
 In 2015, Maribeth was part of Project Dance Company.
 The crew became one of the first groups to represent Winnipeg at the Canadian Hip Hop Championships in Montreal, and Canada at Hip Hop International in San Diego.
-From 2016-2020, Maribeth was a choreographer and performer with B.O.S.S.
+In 2016, Maribeth became a choreographer and performer with B.O.S.S.
 Dance Team.